martinsolent/data_level_4/docs/study_days.md

 ### What will be my university study day 2022-23?

-As a default we aim to have Level 4 on Tuesday) but due demand on resources this is not always possible, but we will confirm study days in advance of you starting the course or progressing to the next level/year.
+As a default we aim to have Level 4 on Tuesday but due demand on resources this is not always possible, but we will confirm study days in advance of you starting the course or progressing to the next level/year.

-**Level 4**

-* Semester 1 (Sept-Jan) - **Tuesdays starting 27/9/22**

-**COM411 - Problem-Solving through Programming**
-Tutor darren.cunningham@solent.ac.uk

-Time: 10:00-12:00

-Room: JM312

-**There will be time for lunch, guided learning and self study/assessment work**

-* Semester 2 (Jan-May) - TBC
-* Semester 3 (May-Sept) - TBC